angular/angular-phonecat/README.md

 # AngularJS Phone Catalog Tutorial Application
-Brian's spin on this tutorial
-Other change

-More changes
 ## Overview

 This application takes the developer through the process of building a web-application using